RamenVentures/Operating-Manual/README.md

 1. Who are the founders?
 2. What problem does this company solve?
 3. For what specific users?
-3. Could this be the future?
+4. Do we believe this is an important problem?
-4. Could this be big?
+5. Could this affect millions (or billions) of people?
-5. Could this be 10x better than the present?
+6. Does this vision look like a moonshot?
-6. Do we believe this is important?
+7. Could this be the future?
-7. Is something exceptional? (team, traction, or tech?)
+8. Is something exceptional? (team, traction, or technology)
-8. Are they Pre-Seed?
+9. Are they "Pre-Seed"?
 (Problem, Target Users, Team, MVP)

 #### Requirements
 1. Your deck (if you have one)